When I was 13 years old, my family lost not one, but two family dogs within a month of each other. Needless to say, it was completely devastating.

 “Luckily” for me, I was a child, and my parents were able to call me out from school for a few days after each death to take time to mourn.
 While those days didn’t completely heal my broken heart, they did give me some time to reflect and get myself back together before reentering middle school.

-Unfortunately, if you are an adult, you can’t have your mommy or daddy call you in sick from work if you experience the loss of a pet.
+Unfortunately, if you’re an adult, you can’t have your mommy or daddy call you in sick from work if you experience the loss of a pet.
 The pain that you feel when you lose a beloved pet doesn’t get any easier when you are an adult, either.

-With that in mind, shouldn’t employers allow pet owners to take a grieving period away from work?
+With that in mind, shouldn’t employers allow pet parents to take a grieving period away from work?

 Some Employers Allow Time Off To Mourn Pets

 While many may roll their eyes at this notion, companies are starting to take into account that for many, pets are like their children, and they are starting to allow leave for those who are grieving the loss of a furry friend.